 We offer testing for Chlamydia and Gonorrhea for men and women.
+Call for an appointment to get tested.
 Please do not urinate for 1 hour prior to test.

 When people become sexually active, pregnancy is often the greatest concern.
 Most people do not consider other physical and emotional risks associated with sexual activity.
 The truth is, women are most likely to get pregnant when they are ovulating, which is only a few days during the menstrual cycle.
 Anyone is at risk of contracting or passing on a sexually transmitted infection (STI) during every sexual encounter.

 If you are currently sexually active or considering entering into a sexual relationship, it is very important to be fully educated beforehand.
 The decision to become sexually active is a very important one, and you should have accurate information.
 We are here to help you be informed.

 Sexually Transmitted Infections are simply known as STIs.
 An STI is an infection which is passed from one person to another during sexual activity.
 STIs can lead to sexually transmitted diseases (STDs).
 These infections can be spread by vaginal, oral, and/or anal sex; and some may even be spread through hand to genital contact.

 Every year, millions of people get a sexually transmitted infection or disease.
 You are vulnerable to STIs at any age and at any time.
 You can have an STI and have no symptoms for weeks, months, and possibly years, yet still be passing it to your sexual partners.

 There is no form of birth control that comes with a 100% guarantee against contracting an STI.
 The only guaranteed way to avoid pregnancy or a sexually transmitted infection is to practice sexual abstinence (abstain from any sexual contact) while single.
 If you marry, select a partner who is not infected with an STI/STD and remain sexually faithful during marriage.
 All other methods leave you at risk.